Incentive program: Experiential

 Experiential rewards provide program participants with an experience.
 This form of reward gives organizations the ability to offer their employees and customers interesting experiences as incentives.
 Examples might include a seaplane flight and lunch, a two-hour horse ride on the beach, a day of sailing for two, a chance to meet a star athlete, or the use of a party planner for an occasion of the recipient's choice.
 Experiential rewards allow participants to share their experiences with others and reinforce the reward and the behavior that led to the giving of the reward.

 Non-monetary rewards

 Non-monetary incentives are used to reward participants for highly productive behavior.
 Non-monetary incentives may include flexible work hours, payroll or premium contributions, access to day care centers, training, health savings or reimbursement accounts, or even paid sabbaticals.
 If it comes to environmental behavior, often labeling and recognition certificates are used.
-This may include stickers or T-shirts with banner logos and stationary with a company logo.
+This may include stickers or T-shirts with banner logos and stationery with a company logo.

+Digital channels

+Incentive programs gained significant traction online in the early 2000s; by 2006, 43% of companies using incentive programs use the Internet as a channel.